MagnusBoxMike/Syncro-Rmm/README.md

 # Scripts

-Script Name - Create New User
+<strong>Script Name</strong> - Create New User

-Usage - This script is used to create a new client backup account on your Magnus Box server from within the Syncro RMM dashboard.
+<strong>Usage</strong> - This script is used to create a new client backup account on your Magnus Box server from within the Syncro RMM dashboard.

-Instructions
+<strong>Instructions</stronger>

 1. Login to your Syncro portal
 2. Go to Scripts